SteveJustin1963/tec-DAT/README.md

 The delineation of each signal element I'll be encoding this binary string using amplitude shift keying so whenever there is a 0 we simply have a flat line of 0 voltage but whenever there is a 1 we will have some wave with the given amplitude.
 The number of ripples within a single signal element depends on what the carrier frequency is but it ultimately doesn't matter too much for how ASK works it's just a matter of a technical detail so here when we're encoding ones we have a wave that's fluctuating and then when we go back to 0 we have a flat line again then for the one will have wave again then flat for zero then waving for the one that's throughout here as well and etc.

+## `ask.c`
+code will output a sinusoidal wave for each binary 1 in your input and a flat line for each binary 0, simulating the ASK modulation scheme.
+Note that I've used the cos function instead of sin as in your original code, since cos(0) = 1 and sin(0) = 0, which fits better for representing the start of a signal element in ASK.

 ## FSK
 Instead of changing the amplitude we could instead change the `frequency` and one scheme for doing this is
 - BFSK, binary frequency shift keying.
 There's another scheme called